-Management's Discussion and Analysis (Unaudited) For the Fiscal Years Ended June 30, 2020 and 2019
+Management's Discussion and Analysis (Unaudited) For the Fiscal Years Ended June 30, 2022 and 2021

-Management's Discussion and Analysis (MD&A) offers readers of Alamo-Lafayette Cemetery District's financial statements a narrative overview of the District's financial activities for the period ended June 30, 2020 and 2019.
+Management's Discussion and Analysis (MD&A) offers readers of Alamo-Lafayette Cemetery District's financial statements a narrative overview of the District's financial activities for the years ended June 30, 2022 and 2021.
 This MD&A presents financial highlights, an overview of the accompanying financial statements, an analysis of net position and results of operations, a current-to prior year analysis, a discussion on restrictions, commitments and limitations, and a discussion of significant activity involving capital assets and long-term debt.
 Please read in conjunction with the financial statements, which follow this section.